Maxime-wanteeed/adventOfCode/README.md

 ## 🎄 Manually adding a new puzzle

-You can also manually generate the daily files when the new AoC puzzle is available by runing `npm run init-day {day}`
+You can also manually generate the daily files when the new AoC puzzle is available by runing `npm run init-day`

-replace `{day}` with the number of the advent day, i.e. `npm run init-day 2`.

-This command will create a new directory in the `days` folder with the following content
+This command will create a new directory in the `days` folder  for every day preceding the current one, with the following content

-- `Puzzle.ts`: the boilerplate class with the placeholder methods for solving both daily puzzles
+- `Puzzle.ts`: the boilerplate class with the placeholder methods for solving both daily puzzles, containing the daily prompt
 - `index.txt`: the input file containing your own daily input (if you have set your session cookie)

 you can access the daily input from within the Puzzle Class by accessing `this.dailyInput`